Skip to content

 One attachment kept the post from becoming a package

+The homepage Quick Post designs showed 10 different attachment types which was beyond the scope of what the Editorial Tools could realistically build by the launch.
+Working with Verge leadership, and the Engineering and Product manager from Editorial Tools, we narrowed it down to three attachment types: one image, one embed, or one link.
 A Quick Post could include one image, one embed, or one link.
 That limit was not just scope control.
 It made the writer choose the object of the post and kept the composer out of full-article territory.

 The attachment rule carried product and system meaning: